ebebbington/chatsterisk/README.md

 VoIP application ran using: Drash and Asterisk, to make and demonstrate voice calls using asterisk.
 Also acts as a training project for Deno and Drash

+## Project Flow

+1. Docker environment is started

+2. `server` starts, handling any web requests

+3. Asterisk starts, listening for any call requests

+4. `ami` starts, listening on any requests to the socket

 ## Directory Structure

 * `.docker` - Holds docker-related files, such as  dockerfiles, and  asterisk configuration files

 * `.github` - Holds our workflows

+* `src/ami` - Our AMI socket server

 * `src/server` - Our drash application that acts as the server for this project, to serve a client on the web